 When a cancer spreads to the bones, it’s called bone metastasis.
 It’s also called metastatic bone disease or secondary bone cancer, because the cancer didn’t start in the bones.

-Bone metastasis usually occurs in people who have been previously diagnosed with cancer or who have advanced cancer.
+Bone metastasis in people who have been previously diagnosed with cancer or who have advanced cancer.
 But sometimes the pain of bone metastasis may be the first sign of cancer.

 Bone metastasis may not be curable, but treatment may help people live longer and feel better.